 My mom loved the stuff out of the can, but I really love the flavors of homemade cranberry sauce.
 It is so easy to make and only takes 15 minutes, and it can be made days ahead of time.
 All you have to do is simmer fresh or frozen cranberries with fresh orange juice, cranberry juice, and honey.
 The cranberries will pop and release pectin, which will make the sauce into a jelly once cool.
 Add some orange zest and you just made the best homemade cranberry sauce of your life.

 Crispy Brussels Sprouts

 I am kind of obsessed with making crispy brussels sprouts, they are nutty and roasty on the outside and creamy inside.
-There are two ways to do this, ifyou have a big crowd for Thanksgiving, I recommend using my oven technique.
-They key is to roast them at 450 F so they get blistered and charred on the outside.
-If you think you don;t like brussels sprouts, I am pretty sure you be be a beleiver once you try this method.
+There are two ways to do this.
+If you have a big crowd for Thanksgiving, I recommend using my oven technique.
+They key is to roast them at 450 degrees F so they get blistered and charred on the outside.
+If you think you don’t like brussels sprouts, I am pretty sure you will be a believer once you try this method.

 Roasted Squash and Brussels Sprouts with Warm Bacon Dressing

-This Thanksgiving side dish has it all, hot crispy bacon, creamy squash, maple syrup, and toasted walnuts.
-The beauty of this dish is that it looks and tastes like the holiday season, and it;s a little bit out of the box, but I know you wil love it.
-Roast the squash and brussels sprouts in the oven, meanwhile render some bacon and cook onions, garlic, and walnuts in the bacon fat.
+This Thanksgiving side dish has it all – hot crispy bacon, creamy squash, maple syrup, and toasted walnuts.
+The beauty of this dish is that it looks and tastes like the holiday season, and it’s a little bit out of the box, but I know you will love it.
+Roast the squash and brussels sprouts in the oven.
+Meanwhile render some bacon and cook onions, garlic, and walnuts in the bacon fat.
 Stir in some red wine vinegar and maple syrup then pour it all over the roasted veggies, it’s heaven!